SchottkySpectroscopyIMP/ring-exp-toolkit/README.md

  - `LISE++` simulation files (_only if ion identification is needed_)
  - `iid_GUI.ui` ui file (_only if GUI is used_)

-To run the code, launch a `IPython` session or a `Jupyter` notebook and import the scripts as packages.
+You can choose to launch a `IPython` session or a `Jupyter` notebook and import the scripts as packages, alternatively, to launch the GUI in ternimal.
 Simple as that!

 ## Usage
-Examples are
+Examples for the common-line interface are
 ```python
 import utility as _util
 util = _util.Utility(242.9, 500) # frequency window specified by center frequency in MHz, and span in kHz